-- Determined charges for services were billed and collected in accordance with District Policies. - Determined that receipts were properly deposited and accurately reported in the accounting records. - Determined cash balances were accurately reported in the accounting records. - Determined whether deposits and invested funds for the fiscal year ended June 30, 2020 were secured by pledged collateral. - Determined that disbursements were properly supported, were made for purposes outlined in 19 O.S. § 1710.1 and were accurately reported in the accounting records. - Determined that all purchases requiring bids complied with 19 O.S. § 1723 and 61 O.S. §101-139. - Determined that payroll expenditures were accurately reported in the accounting records and supporting documentation of leave records was maintained. - Determined that fixed assets records were properly maintained. - Determined whether the District's collections, disbursements, and cash balances for the fiscal year ended June 30, 2020 were accurately presented on the estimate of needs.
+- Determined charges for services were billed and collected in accordance with District Policies. - Determined receipts were properly deposited and accurately reported in the accounting records. - Determined cash balances were accurately reported in the accounting records. - Determined whether deposits and invested funds for the fiscal year ended June 30, 2023 were secured by pledged collateral. - Determined disbursements were properly supported, were made for purposes outlined in 19 O.S. § 1710.1, and were accurately reported in the accounting records. - Determined all purchases requiring bids complied with 19 O.S. § 1723 and 61 O.S. §101-139. - Determined payroll expenditures were accurately reported in the accounting records and supporting documentation of leave records was maintained. - Determined fixed assets records were properly maintained. - Determined compliance with contract service providers. - Determined whether the District's collections, disbursements, and cash balances for the fiscal year ended June 30, 2023 were accurately presented on the estimate of needs.